diafygi/acme-tiny/lets-encrypt_acme_renew_script/README.md

 ## Setup

-### Assumes that the server has already been configured with an SSL certifciate as per the README in acme-tiny
+### Assumes that the server has already been configured with nginx with SSL as per the README in acme-tiny

 1. Download the server_setup.sh script:
 ```